isaact23/nynh2021/README.md

-# Dear Future Me
+# Dear Future Self

 ## Overview
 Goodbye 2020, hello 2021!
-While it's tempting to toss away 2020 as a bad memory, it's important to reflect on the positive moments too. _Dear Future Me_ is a great way to do that!
+While it's tempting to toss away 2020 as a bad memory, it's important to reflect on the positive moments too. _Dear Future Self_ is a great way to do that!
 This app allows you to send yourself a message and some files at some point in the future.
-That way, the next time you get ice cream with friends or do a road trip, you can use _Dear Future Me_ to remind yourself of these great times.
+That way, the next time you get ice cream with friends or do a road trip, you can use _Dear Future Self_ to remind yourself of these great times.

 ## Tools Used